cedric-v/cedric-v/src/en/lenthousiasme-comme-cle-pour-mieux-aider-vos-clients-et-apprendre-plus-vite.md

   <article class="max-w-none space-y-8 text-[#1f1f1f] prose prose-lg">
     <div class="section-card p-8 bg-white space-y-6">
-<p class="text-lg leading-relaxed">"When we are enthusiastic, our competence increases at high speed." 📈 - André Stern 💡 When a child is left alone, what does he do?
-He plays.
-And it turns out that play is also the most effective way to develop new skills. 🎉 Enthusiasm has been linked to play since the dawn of time. 🎶 And it's also the key to natural learning, combining efficiency and fun.
-What if you sprinkled playful aspects into your activities/training/coaching?
+      <p class="text-lg leading-relaxed"><strong>"When we are enthusiastic, our competence increases at high speed."</strong> 📈 - André Stern 💡</p>

+      <p class="text-lg leading-relaxed">When a child is left alone, what does he do? <strong>He plays.</strong> And it turns out that play is also <strong>the most effective way to develop new skills.</strong> 🎉</p>

+      <p class="text-lg leading-relaxed">Enthusiasm has been linked to play since the dawn of time. 🎶 And it's also <strong>the key to natural learning</strong>, combining efficiency and fun.</p>

+      <p class="text-lg leading-relaxed">What if you sprinkled playful aspects into your activities/training/coaching?
 Do you already do this?
+In what way?</p>

-In what way?
-We welcome your feedback and ideas in the comments section.</p>
+      <p class="text-lg leading-relaxed">We welcome your feedback and ideas in the comments section.</p>
     </div>
   </article>
   <!-- CTA pour l'accompagnement -->